ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 : The JSON data type of the claim value.

 Reference
-: The specification that defines the token.
+: The specification that defines the claim.

 ### Initial Registry Contents {#IANA-token-introspection-request-contents}